hepplerj/Dissertation/ch2.dissertation.Heppler.md

 Owners' Loan Corporation, September 18, 1937), 2, quoted in Cavin, "Borders of Citizenship," 208.]
 The rapid suburbanization of San Jose eradicated farmland.
 Between 1935 and 1957, nearly 70,000 acres of farmland left production.^[Roy
-Hitchock, "Taking the Pulse of the Prune," California Farmer, September 4, 1957; "The Indispensable Man at Harvest Time," San Jose Mercury, August 28, 1955.]
+Hitchock, "Taking the Pulse of the Prune," *California Farmer*, September 4, 1957; "The Indispensable Man at Harvest Time," *San Jose Mercury*, August 28, 1955.]
 "As the people came," the *San Jose Mercury* noted in 1956, "the orchards went."^["Population Growth Created Demand for Housing; Subdivisions on Grand Scale Provided the Homes," *San Jose Mercury*, January 15, 1956, p.
 3P.]

-As shown above, the city had no problem annexing land for what they saw as the appropriate and correct use: new industry and new suburban homes.
+As we saw above, city leaders had no problem annexing land for what they saw as the appropriate and correct use for land: new industry and new suburban homes.
 But this vision of the landscape came into conflict with farmers, whose own ideas about land use also meant protecting their livelihoods.
 Right as suburbs were expanding across the valley floor, their farming neighbors began organizing an effort at agricultural land preservation.
+Farmers began working with the County Planning Commission to create new zoning ordinances that would maintain greenbelts between cities.
+Pressure by farmers led the state legislature to pass the Green Belt Exclusion Law in 1955 and the Agricultural Assessment Law in 1957, both efforts thought to help farmers hold on to their land.

+The Green Belt Exclusion Law sought to create zones where no subdivisions, industry, or commerce could establish itself.
+The land would remain the exclusive use of agricultural production.
+This was aided by the Agricultural Assessment Law, which sought to help farmers maintain low tax assessments on their land.
+By allowing green belts to be preserved, assessments of land would remain low since no non-farming activity would be located on neighboring land.
+The exclusive zoning expanded the county's agricultural land by almost sixty percent, from 40,000 acres in 1958 to 70,000 acres in 1960.^[@nader1973land, 32--34.]

 ![Simplified outline of farmland zoning (light gray) separating urban areas (dark gray).
 From Green Gold (Santa Clara County Planning Department, November
 1958).](figures/green_space_planned.png)

-Santa Clara's farmers caught the eye of William Whyte, a leading critic of suburban sprawl.
 The disappearing orchards and countryside---what many equated as "nature"---gained the attention of William H. Whyte, a nationally-known critic of suburban development.
 Writing in 1958, Santa Clara County was his example of sprawl---"vast, smog-filled deserts that are neither city, suburb, nor country."^[Whyte, "Urban Sprawl," 124.
-On Whyte and urban sprawl see Rome, *The Bulldozer in the Countryside*, 119–152.]
+On Whyte and urban sprawl, see
+@rome2001bulldozer, 119–152.]

+By the mid-1960s, however, the exclusive agricultural zoning would begin to fall under the gerrymandered annexations.
+Although farmers had felt themselves under pressure in the 1950s to preserve their lands, many, like Ruscigno, began to realize the value they could extract from the sale of their lands.^[@nader1973land, 35; Whyte, *The Last Landscape*, __.]
+The patterns of leapfrogged annexations angered growers as well, which encouraged other farmers to sell their land to urban developers well before the land was needed for the city.^[@conard1985green, 6.]

+The contest over the agricultural landscape revealed not only an effort by farmers to protect their livelihoods, but a broader debate about land use and the environmental costs exacted on the land for its various uses.

-Suburban homeowners came to expect that the places they moved to not only had low property taxes, provided property ownership as an avenue for upward mobility, and segregated neighborhoods, but a pleasant environment as well.^[On the issues of social mobility, radicalized suburban space, and taxes, see Self, American Babylon, 96-100; Ronald Tobey, Charles Wetherell, and Jay Bringham, "Moving Out and Settling In:
+\thoughtbreak{Suburban homeowners came to expect that the places they moved to not only had low property taxes}, provided property ownership as an avenue for upward mobility, and segregated neighborhoods, but a pleasant environment as well.^[On the issues of social mobility, radicalized suburban space, and taxes, see @self2003babylon, 96--100; Ronald Tobey, Charles Wetherell, and Jay Bringham, "Moving Out and Settling In:
-Residential Mobility, Home Owning, and the Public Enframing of Citizenship, 1921-1950," American Historical Review 95 (December 1990);
+Residential Mobility, Home Owning, and the Public Enframing of Citizenship, 1921-1950," *American Historical Review* 95 (December 1990);
-Nicolaides, My Blue Heaven, 185-237.]
+Nicolaides, *My Blue Heaven*, 185-237.]
 Such views put residents at odds with the concerns of developers and boosters, who tended to privilege the sale of land for profit, taxes, and jobs---the very core of "growth."
 But home-owning suburbanites approached property differently,